Link Search Menu Expand Document

 gpaw-tools have:

-3. To choose better cut off energy, lattice parameter and k-points, there are 4 scripts called optimize_cutoff.py, optimize_kpoints.py,optimize_kptsdensity.py and optimize_latticeparam.py.
+3. To choose better cut-off energy, lattice parameter, and k-points, there are 4 scripts called optimize_cutoff.py, optimize_kpoints.py,optimize_kptsdensity.py and optimize_latticeparam.py.

-4. A simple Graphical User Interface (GUI) for gpawsolve.py (and also you may say that GUI for GPAW) which is called gg.py.
+4. A simple Graphical User Interface (GUI) for gpawsolve.py (and also you may say that GUI for GPAW) is called gg.py.

-More information about gpaw-tools idea, installation, usage and release notes can be found at related pages.
+More information about gpaw-tools idea, installation, usage, and release notes can be found at related pages.

 Download

-Latest stable release: v23.2.0 download (tar.gz), download (zip)
+Latest stable release: v23.10.0 download (tar.gz), download (zip)

 Latest development release: download (tar.gz), download (zip)